 ChatGPT processes 84 million shopping queries weekly with 15.9% conversion rates.
 That number is growing.
 Ecommerce brands showing up in AI recommendations today are building citation history and third-party presence that compounds.
 Products recommended this month accumulate the review mentions and comparison coverage that make them harder to displace next month.
 The brands that wait for AI search to "mature" before investing will find the positions already taken.

+For a detailed breakdown of the tactics that earn product recommendations, see how to get your product recommended by AI.
 If maintaining monthly content freshness and multi-platform presence exceeds your team's capacity, that is the problem AEO platforms solve.
 The Loudmink AEO platform creates comparison content, tracks AI recommendations across 5 engines, and verifies your products appear.
-Plans from $99/mo.
+Run a free AI visibility scan or explore plans from $99/mo.

 Frequently Asked Questions